-The Partnership opened a custodial account at State Street Bank and Trust Company ("Custodian"), and granted the Cash Manager a limited power of attorney over such account.
-Such power of attorney gave the Cash Manager authority to make certain investments on behalf of the Partnership provided such investments are consistent with agreed upon investment guidelines.
+The general partner currently manages the liquid assets of the Partnership.
+The Partnership opened a custodial account at State Street Bank and Trust Company ("Custodian"), and the general partner makes certain investments on behalf of the Partnership.
 Such investments include, but are not limited to, U.S. Government-sponsored enterprise securities, U.S. Treasury securities, corporate bonds, investment grade money markets instruments and exchange-traded funds.
-All securities purchased by the Cash Manager on behalf of the Partnership or other liquid funds of the Partnership are held in the Partnership's custody account at the Custodian.
-The Cash Manager had no beneficial or other interest in the securities and cash in such custody account.
-The Partnership incurred monthly fees, payable in arrears to the Custodian, equal to approximately 0.09% per annum of the Partnership's average month-end net assets for the three months ended March 31, 2024 and incurred monthly fees, payable in arrears to the Cash Manager and Custodian equal to approximately 0.19% per annum of the Partnership's average month-end net assets for the three months ended March 31, 2023.
+All securities purchased on behalf of the Partnership or other liquid funds of the Partnership are held in the Partnership's custody account at the Custodian.
+The Partnership incurs monthly fees, payable in arrears to the Custodian, equal to approximately 0.13% and 0.09% per annum of the Partnership's average month-end net assets for the three months ended March 31, 2025 and 2024, respectively.
 The fees are netted against interest and dividend income on the consolidated statements of operations.